dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

 ## Summary

-We have seen in this article how to generate random variates from a known distribution and applied this to generate random variates for the input parameters of our resource calculation. using Pandas for STOOIP/resource calculations and exporting tables to Excel using Matplotlib/seaborn to plot results and export.
+We have seen in this article how to generate random variates from a known distribution and applied this to generate random variates for the input parameters of our resource calculation.
+We used
+Pandas for STOOIP/resource calculations and exporting the results as tables to Excel.
+Finally, we used a combination of Matplotlib and seaborn to plot the results and export the charts as graphic files.